pyca/bcrypt/README.rst

 Security
 --------

-``bcrypt`` follows the same `security policy as cryptography`_, if you identify a vulnerability, we ask you to contact as privately.
+``bcrypt`` follows the `same security policy as cryptography`_, if you identify a vulnerability, we ask you to contact us privately.

-.. _`security policy as cryptography`: https://cryptography.io/en/latest/security/
+.. _`same security policy as cryptography`: https://cryptography.io/en/latest/security/